 Control: The first step in discouraging slugs and snails is to remove mulch and leaf litter near plants to reduce the moist conditions necessary for their survival.
 Slugs and snails can be removed by handpicking.
 The best time to look for them is a few hours after dark using a flashlight.
 Slug and snail traps can be made by filling shallow containers with beer and placing in a hole in the soil so that the rims are level with the soil.
 These pests are attracted by the yeasty smell and will fall in and drown.
 Before putting down the traps, water the area to encourage slug and snail activity that night.
 Placing a board on the ground, raised about one-inch, is another trap option.
 It provides a daytime hiding place for these pests that you can then lift to locate and dispose of them.

-Products containing metaldehyde 3 percent bait can be used to control snails and slugs in the home garden.
-Newer products that are available contain iron phosphate.
+Products containing metaldehyde (3 percent) bait can be used to control snails and slugs in the home garden.
+However, newer products are available that contain iron phosphate.
 Iron phosphate will stop feeding by the snails and slugs quickly, and is much less harmful to pets, birds, and non-target insects than metaldehyde.
-Any unconsumed iron phosphate bait adds nutrients to the soil.
-Consult the label for the specific crops it can be used on and also for information on the rate.
-Read and follow all label directions and precautions before use.
+Any unconsumed iron phosphate bait adds nutrients (iron and phosphorus) to the soil.
+Consult the label for information on the rate.
+See Table 3 for examples of products containing these slug and snail baits.
+As with all pesticides, read and follow all label instructions and precautions.

 Short Blooming Period: Pansies grow and flower best in cool conditions when temperatures are below 75 °F. Weather that is too hot will cause pansies to fade and die out.
 Plant pansies in the cool conditions of fall or early spring, and prolong blooming by pinching off the older flowers (deadheading).
 This prevents the plant from making seeds and encourages more flowers to form.
 Cutting back the plants by one third will also stimulate new growth and extend the blooming period.